Managing Licensed Instances

-After you add a Veeam Backup for Microsoft Azure appliance to the Veeam Backup & Replication infrastructure, you can monitor the number of protected workloads in the Veeam Backup & Replication console.
+After you add a Veeam Backup for AWS appliance to the Veeam Backup & Replication infrastructure, you can monitor the number of protected workloads and how many license instances they consume in the Veeam Backup & Replication console.
 You can also revoke licenses from protected workloads if you do not want to protect these workloads.

 Monitoring Licensed Workloads

 To monitor the number of protected workloads and the number of license instances they consume, do the following:

 - In the Veeam Backup & Replication console, expand the main menu and select License.

 - In the License Information window, switch to the Instances tab.